harmony-one/h/progress/rikako-hatoya.md

+2025-04-02 Wed: Continuation with research on strategies for Euler Finance by researching through GitHub repos.

 2025-04-01 Tue: Started compiling a summary document listing all features of euler.
 Researched and summarized liquidation/penalties, etc and now researching strategies.
+Summarization on docs for past exploits and analysis of best leverage ratios

 2025-03-31 Mon: Sync with Li, came up with goal to master Euler this week, specifically focusing on liquidation/leverage/penalties.
 Started looking into those as well as strategies and their github repo with implementation.